-For the larger fish found off jetties and long, deserted docks and in deep rocky holes, Bass anglers consider bait the best taker.
-They use the meat of shrimp, crabs, clams or squid, and also sandworms or bloodworms.
-And they lose a lot of tackle when they fish for these bottom-feeding fish with a regular bottom-fishing rig, such as several hooks with a heavy sinker on the end, because the sinker often becomes wedged in the rocks.
-Usually they tie the sinker to the line with a weak leader so it will break free more easily, without taking the hooks with it, when it must be sacrificed.
+For the larger fish found off jetties and long, deserted docks, and in deep rocky holes, Bass anglers consider baiting the best taker.
+They use the meat of shrimp, crabs, clams, or squid, and also sandworms or bloodworms.
+And they lose a lot of tackle when they fish for these bottom-feeding fish with a regular bottom-fishing rig, such as several hooks with a heavy sinker on end because the sinker often becomes wedged in the rocks.
+Usually, they tie the sinker to the line with a weak leader so it will break free more easily, without taking the hooks with it, when it must be sacrificed.
 Sea Bass will take spinning lures, but the difficulty here is keeping the lure at the right depth—the top level of the rocks.
 If it's too high, the Bass won't touch it; too low, and you'll snag it among the rocks.

-An almost sure thing for Sea Bass was shown to me some years ago and it hasn't failed me often.
-Tie a spinning lure (preferably one with red, white or yellow feathers) to the end of the line, and about 3 feet above it on 3 feet of weak leader tie a "dipsey" sinker (a shape least likely to snag).
+An almost sure thing for Sea Bass was shown to me some years ago, and it hasn't failed me often.
+Tie a spinning lure (preferably one with red, white, or yellow feathers) to the end of the line, and about 3 feet above it, on 3 feet of a weak leader, tie a "dipsey" sinker (a shape least likely to snag).
 On the retrieve after casting, let this combination sink until you can feel the sinker bouncing across the rocks; the spinning lure then will be working at just the right distance above them.
 Should the sinker snag, break it off by pulling the line hard; you still have your lure!
 Tie on another sinker.
-Cast carefully because sometimes the lure and sinker will tangle in the air during the cast, then on the retrieve the lure won't trail above and behind the sinker the way it should.
-Work this rig right and it'll get 'em every time!
+Cast carefully because sometimes the lure and sinker will tangle in the air during the cast.
+Then on the retrieve, the lure won't trail above and behind the sinker the way it should.
+Work this rig right, and it'll get 'em every time!